Walter S. Pytko: City council

 In 1962, Victor Moore resigned from his at-large seat on City Council, necessitating a special election later that year.
 Democratic ward leaders decided on Pytko.
-The nomination came as a surprise to many observers of the political scene, and his nomination was believed to be the choice of William J. Green, Jr., the Democratic organization's chairman.
+The nomination came as a surprise to many observers of the political scene, and his nomination was believed to be the choice of William J. Green Jr., the Democratic organization's chairman.
 Pytko easily defeated his Republican opponent, James T. McDermott, for the seat, winning by more than 140,000 votes in the citywide election, a reduced but still sizable majority compared with the 1959 at-large vote.
 On Council, Pytko chaired the Committee on Public Works and Public Property.

 In the 1963 elections, Pytko won a full term on the Council, placing fourth among the five Democratic candidates who were elected.
 In December of that year, he introduced the resolution that renamed Municipal Stadium in South Philadelphia after President John F. Kennedy, who had been assassinated a month earlier.
-Pytko clashed with mayor James H.J.
-Tate in 1964, accusing the mayor of creating unnecessary jobs in the city bureaucracy.
+Pytko clashed with mayor James Tate in 1964, accusing the mayor of creating unnecessary jobs in the city bureaucracy.
 In 1965, he focused on air pollution, calling for stricter enforcement of the city's regulation of industrial sites.